mantidproject/mantid/docs/source/algorithms/WeightedMeanDetector-v1.rst

 Description
 -----------

-This Algorithm produces a weighted mean of detectors in a workspace.
-`WeightedMeanDetector` is designed to accept two workspaces obtained from the ATLAS suite: the first is DCS containing the corrected total scattering :math:`I(Q)` for each detector group, the second is a SLF containing the self scattering for each detector group.
+This Algorithm produces a weighted mean of detectors using two workspaces obtained from the ATLAS suite: the first is DCS containing the corrected total scattering :math:`I(Q)` for each detector group, the second is a SLF containing the self scattering for each detector group.
+[1]_

 The Algorithm also accepts three files describing the weighting to be used by `WeightedMeanDetector`.